Renewable energy in Scotland: Political landscape

-Energy policy in Scotland is a “reserved” issue, i.e. responsibility for it lies with the UK government.
-First Minister of Scotland and SNP leader Nicola Sturgeon has accused them of having a “complete lack of vision and ambition over the energy technologies of the future” and compared this with her view that the Scottish Government is “already a world leader” in tackling the issue.
+Energy policy in Scotland is a "reserved" issue, i.e. responsibility for it lies with the UK government.
+Former First Minister of Scotland and SNP leader Nicola Sturgeon has accused them of having a "complete lack of vision and ambition over the energy technologies of the future" and compared this with her view that the Scottish Government is "already a world leader" in tackling the issue.
 During the referendum on Scottish independence in 2014 Scotland's energy resources were a significant theme, and would likely be so again if there was another independence referendum.
 The Scottish Green Party are strongly supportive of "low carbon energy for all".

 Scottish Labour (which is a section of the UK Labour Party) also supports what they call a "Green Industrial Revolution".
-The Scottish Conservatives' (who are a branch of the UK Conservative Party) party policy is to aim to "ensure 50 per cent of Scotland’s energy comes from renewables by 2030".
+The Scottish Conservatives' (who are a branch of the UK Conservative Party) party policy is to aim to "ensure 50 per cent of Scotland's energy comes from renewables by 2030".
 They are also supportive of additional nuclear energy production, which the SNP government oppose.
 The Scottish Liberal Democrats have a "commitment to 100% of Scottish electricity to be from renewable sources."

 The 2021 United Nations Climate Change Conference (COP26) was held in Glasgow from 1 to 12 November 2021 under the presidency of the United Kingdom.